DinoscapeProgramming/TicTacToe-Package/README.md

 # tictactoe-package
-A package you can use to create a tictactoe game
+A package you can use to create a TicTacToe game